 Students who double-minor in sport communication and advertising must complete PR 215 Introduction to Public Relations.
 Students who double-minor in sport communication and public relations must complete either ADV 215 Principles of Advertising or ADV 201 Advertising & Society.

 Students who triple-minor in advertising, public relations, and sport communication must complete all listed courses.
-However, JRL 101 Introduction to Mass Communication can be taken only once and must be replaced with one of the Reed College of Media's online 200-level or higher open-enrollment courses.
+However, JRL 101 Introduction to Mass Communication can be taken only once and must be replaced with one of the College of Creative Arts and Media's online 200-level or higher open-enrollment courses.

-Reed College of Media majors who wish to minor in sport communication must complete the same RCM courses as noted for the minor (9 credits total), as well as all 12 credits from CPASS: SEP 271 (Sport in Society), SM 426 (Sport Law), SM 485 (Sport Management) and SM 486 (Sport Marketing).
+College of Creative Arts and Media majors who wish to minor in sport communication must complete the same RCM courses as noted for the minor (9 credits total), as well as all 12 credits from CPASS: SEP 271 (Sport in Society), SM 426 (Sport Law), SM 485 (Sport Management) and SM 486 (Sport Marketing).

 For additional information contact MediaCollegeOnline@mail.wvu.edu.
 To register for online courses, contact WVU Online at (800) 253-2762 or email WVUOnlineInquiry@mail.wvu.edu.